-I was born on October 10, 1939 in Hamilton Township, Lonoke County, Arkansas.
-At the age of 6, my family moved to Hazen, Arkansas for a year while I attended the first grade.
+I was born on October 10, 1939 in Hamilton Township, Lonoke County, Arkansas to the parents of George and Zeluma Campbell.
+At the age of 6, my family moved to Hazen, Arkansas for a year while I attended the first grade and my Dad worked at the Stuttgart Army Airfield.
 We then moved to the outskirts of a little town called Keo, Arkansas, where I attended the second grade at the Old Keo School.
 About this time I came down with Polio and was paralyzed from the neck down and spent about six months in the Children's Hospital in Little Rock undergoing therapy where I had to learn to walk again.
 With God's help, I made it through rough times and am able to get around fairly good today for my age.

-At the age of about 10, we moved to the city of Little Rock, Arkansas and went to Oakhurst & Rightsell Elementary Schools, East Side Junior High then to Little Rock Central High which had a radio club (W5RFS) where I received my Novice ticket in (KN5GRK) 1956 and after I graduated in 1958, I attended Draughon Business School (Radio and TV).
+At the age of about 10, we moved to the city of Little Rock, Arkansas and went to Oakhurst & Rightsell Elementary Schools, East Side Junior High then to Little Rock Central High which had a radio club (W5RFS) where I received my Novice ticket (KN5GRK) in 1956 and after, I graduated in 1958, I attended Draughon Business School for Radio and TV.
 After I finished the radio & TV course and obtaining my First Class Radiotelephone License (now called General Class), I then went out on my own at the age of 20 to Lafayette, Louisiana to work in television broadcasting at KLFY-TV where I worked as a audio operator, studio engineer and transmitter engineer with my General Radiotelephone License for nine years and then Assistant Chief Engineer at KLNI-TV for three and one half years until they went bankrupt.

 I married in 1974 and at that time I went to work for a mud logging company called "The Analysts" in the oil field business as a electronic technician checking out gas analyzers, gas detectors, repair/ calibration of all mud logging equipment and eventually ended up as Electronic R&M Supervisor.